ThiashaV/rir-dashboard/documentation/docs/tutorial/user_tutorial.md

 ## Bringing it all together

-🧑‍🏫 With your knowledge of the RIR dashboard let's try an analysis where we look at what districts people are departing from and what districts they are arriving to.
+🧑‍🏫 With your knowledge of the RIR dashboard, let's try an analysis where we look at what districts people are departing from and what districts they are arriving to.

-* Set the basemap to OpenstreetMap
+* Set the base map to OpenStreetMap
 * Add the context layer **Refugees and IDPs**
 * Activate both the arrivals and departures indicator layers
 * click on different districts and observe the detail in the information panel